LFoster03/applied-ml-foster/notebooks/project02bonus/README.md

-Project: Iris Dataset Analysis
+Iris Dataset Classification Project

+Author: Lindsay Foster
+Date: 10/30/2025

 1. Introduction

-Dataset description: The Iris dataset contains 150 observations of iris flowers with four features: sepal_length, sepal_width, petal_length, petal_width and a target species (three classes: Setosa, Versicolor, Virginica).
+The Iris dataset is a classic dataset in machine learning, containing 150 samples of iris flowers from three species: Setosa, Versicolor, and Virginica.
+Each sample has four features: sepal length, sepal width, petal length, and petal width.

-Goal: Predict the species of iris flowers based on the four numerical features.
+The goal of this project is to build a classification model that predicts the species of an iris flower based on these features.
+This project follows a structured workflow including data exploration, feature engineering, train/test splitting, modeling, and evaluation.

 2. Data Exploration

-Check the structure of the dataset:

-Number of rows and columns.

-Feature types (numeric vs categorical).
+Dataset Overview

+The dataset contains 150 rows and 5 columns (4 features + 1 target).

+All features are numeric, and the target is categorical.

-Check for missing values:
+Check for Missing Values

-Count how many missing values exist per column.

-Iris dataset usually has no missing values, so you likely don’t need imputation.
+The dataset does not have missing values, so no imputation is required.

-Check unique values:

-Target variable (species) has three classes.

-Statistical summary:

-Mean, median, min, max, standard deviation for each numeric feature.
+Unique Values and Class Distribution

+There are three unique classes in the target: Setosa, Versicolor, and Virginica.

+Class distribution is balanced across the dataset.

-Visual exploration:
+Visual Exploration

-Pair plots, scatterplots, or boxplots for feature distributions by species.
+Pair plots and scatter plots were used to visualize feature relationships and class separation.

+Petal length and petal width are particularly useful for distinguishing species.

 3. Feature Selection

-Input features (X): sepal_length, sepal_width, petal_length, petal_width.

-Target (y): species.
+Input Features: Sepal length, sepal width, petal length, petal width

+Target Variable: Species (Setosa, Versicolor, Virginica)

 Reflection:

-These features are numeric and likely predictive of species.

-Petal length and width often show strong separation between classes.
+All four numeric features were selected because they provide measurable distinctions between species.

+Petal length and width are expected to be highly predictive, while sepal dimensions may provide additional separation.

 4. Train/Test Split

-Split the data into training and test sets, e.g., 80% train, 20% test.
+The dataset was split into a training set (80%) and a test set (20%).

-Check class distribution of the target in train and test sets.
+Stratification was applied to maintain class distribution in both sets.

-Consider stratification to preserve class proportions across the split.

 Reflection:

-Ensures each species is adequately represented in both sets.
+Stratification helps ensure that each class is proportionally represented in both train and test sets.

-Improves model reliability.
+Training and test distributions closely match the original dataset, which supports unbiased model evaluation.

+5. Feature Scaling (Optional)

+Features were optionally standardized to improve the performance of certain classifiers (e.g., Logistic Regression, KNN).

+Standardization ensures that all features are on a similar scale.

-5. Model Training
+6. Model Training

-Choose a classifier, e.g., Logistic Regression, K-Nearest Neighbors, or Decision Tree.
+Logistic Regression was used as the primary classifier.

-Train the model using the training set features (X_train) and target (y_train).
+The model was trained on the training set and evaluated on the test set.

 Reflection:

-Assess which features contribute most to prediction.

-Iris dataset is well-suited to classification because of clear separability of species.
+Logistic Regression is appropriate for multiclass classification and provides interpretable results.

+The model leverages numeric feature values to predict species.

-6. Model Evaluation
+7. Model Evaluation

-Predict species on test set.

-Calculate metrics such as:

-Accuracy

-Confusion matrix

-Precision, recall, F1-score for each class
+Accuracy, confusion matrix, and classification reports were used to assess model performance.

 Reflection:

-Check if the model misclassifies specific species.

-Evaluate whether class balance or feature scaling affects results.
+Setosa is easily separable from other species.

+Misclassifications mainly occur between Versicolor and Virginica due to overlapping feature ranges.

+Overall, the model achieves high accuracy due to the clear separation of classes in feature space.

-7. Feature Importance / Visualization
+8. Feature Importance and Visualization

-Optional:

-Visualize decision boundaries for 2D feature combinations.

-Plot feature importance if using tree-based classifiers.
+Decision boundaries and feature plots were created using petal length and petal width.

+Visualizations show how well features separate species and help interpret classifier decisions.

 Reflection:

-Understand which features are most useful for separating classes.
+Petal measurements are the most informative features for classification.

+Visualization highlights areas where the classifier may misclassify overlapping species.

+Feature importance analysis supports understanding of the model’s decision-making process.

-8. Summary / Conclusion
+9. Summary

-Summarize key findings:

-Which features are most predictive.

-How well the model performs on unseen data.

-Any insights about species separability or misclassifications.
+This project demonstrates a complete workflow for supervised classification using the Iris dataset:

+Data exploration and visualization

+Feature selection and justification

+Train/test splitting with stratification

+Optional feature scaling

+Model training and evaluation

+Interpretation of results through decision boundary visualization

+Key Insights:

+Petal length and width are highly predictive of species.

+Stratified splits preserve class distributions, improving model reliability.

+Visual analysis complements numerical evaluation and provides interpretable insights.